 This was originally written for my old website on 17-March-2000.
 There have been many updates since then.
 With the move to WordPress, many of the URLs have changed and are broken until I finish editing this page.
 You can find many of these in the Ireland category.
 See also yvonnejerrold.com and the Wikipedia entry on Robert Brennan.

 From “County Wexford Connections” by Bernard Browne, Wexford, 1985:

-Robert Brennan was born near Selskar Abbey [photo] in Wexford in 1818 [sic, actually 1881 (scroll down)] and was a member of the staff of the Echo Newspaper in Enniscorthy.
+Robert Brennan was born near Selskar Abbey [photo & info.] in Wexford in 1818 [sic, actually 1881 (scroll down)] and was a member of the staff of the Echo Newspaper in Enniscorthy.
 He organized the Gaelic League and Sinn Fein in Enniscorthy and was a Commandant in the Irish Volunteers.
 He organized for Sinn Fein until the Treaty of 1921.
 During the Irish Civil War he worked with Eamonn De Valera.
 He became a director of the Irish Press from 1930.
 He joined the diplomatic service and became the Irish Ambassador to Washington.
 On his return, he became involved in broadcasting.
 He died in Dublin in November, 1964.

 The following is from an undated obituary, believed to be from a Washington DC (USA) newspaper, 1964: